fidelity/kraan/docs/dev-guide.md

     Options:
-    '--kraan-image-pull-secret' set to 'auto' to generate image pull secrets from ~/.docker/config.json or supply name of file containing image pull secret defintion to apply. the last element of the filename should also be the secret name, e.g. filename /tmp/regcred.yaml should define a secret called 'regcred' '--gitops-image-pull-secret' as above for gitops components
+    '--kraan-image-pull-secret' set to 'auto' to generate image pull secrets from ~/.docker/config.json or supply name of file containing image pull secret defintion to apply.
+                                The secret should be called 'kraan-regcred'.
-    '--kraan-image-repo' provide image repository to use for Kraan, defaults to docker.pkg.github.com/ '--kraan-version' the version of the kraan image to use.
+    '--kraan-image-reg'   provide image registry to use for Kraan, defaults to empty for docker hub '--kraan-image-repo'  provide image repository prefix to use for Kraan, defaults to 'kraan' for docker hub org.
+    '--kraan-tag'         the tag of the kraan image to use.

+    '--gitops-image-reg'  provide image registry to use for gitops toolkit components, defaults to 'ghcr.io'.
+    '--gitops-image-pull-secret' set to 'auto' to generate image pull secrets from ~/.docker/config.json or supply name of file containing image pull secret defintion to apply.
+                                The secret should be called 'gotk-regcred'.
-    '--gitops-image-repo' provide image repository to use for gitops components, defaults to docker.io/fluxcd '--gitops-proxy' set to 'auto' to generate proxy setting for source controller using value of HTTPS_PROXY environment variable or supply the proxy url to use.
+    '--gitops-proxy'    set to 'auto' to generate proxy setting for gotk components using value of HTTPS_PROXY environment variable or supply the proxy url to use.

     '--deploy-kind' create a new kind cluster and deploy to it.
 Otherwise the script will deploy to an existing cluster.
 The KUBECONFIG environmental variable or ~/.kube/config should be set to a cluster admin user for the cluster you want to use.
 This cluster must be running API version 16 or greater.
-    '--no-kraan' do not deploy the Kraan runtime container to the target cluster.
-Useful when running controller out of cluster.
-    '--no-gitops' do not deploy the gitops system components to the target cluster.
-Useful if components are already installed"
-    '--no-testdata' do not deploy addons layers and source controller custom resources to the target cluster.
+    '--testdata'    deploy testdata comprising addons layers and source controller custom resources to the target cluster.
-    '--integration-testdata' add testdata required by integration tests to the target cluster.
+    '--git-url'     set the URL for the git repository from which Kraan should pull AddonsLayer configs.
     '--git-user'    set (or override) the GIT_USER environment variables.
     '--git-token'   set (or override) the GIT_CREDENTIALS environment variables.
-    '--git-url' set the URL for the git repository from which Kraan should pull AddonsLayer configs.
     '--no-git-auth' to indicate that no authorization is required to access git repository' '--toolkit'     to generate GitOps toolkit components.
     '--debug'       for verbose output.
     '--dry-run'     to generate yaml but not deploy to cluster.
 This option will retain temporary work directory.

 To deploy to a cluster build the docker image and then deploy to the cluster.
-Assuming you have already installed the GitOps Toolkit (see above) use the `setup.sh` script.
 The following will build the docker image and push it to the Github packages then deploy to your Kubernetes cluster.

     export VERSION=v0.1.xx
     make clean-build
     make build
     docker login docker.pkg.github.com -u <github user> -p <github token>
     make docker-push
-    scripts/setup.sh --kraan-version $VERSION --no-gitops --kraan-image-pull-secret auto
+    scripts/setup.sh --kraan-version $VERSION --kraan-image-pull-secret auto

 To deploy the image to your account in docker.io: